 Paying tax is an integral part of our commitment to the societies in which we operate.
-Taxes help governments provide vital services and infrastructure, which we in turn rely on to run the Group successfully, and a fair and effective tax system is in the interests of tax-payers and society at large.
-Our approach to managing tax affairs is:
+Taxes help governments provide vital services and infrastructure, which we in turn rely on to run the Group successfully.
+A fair and effective tax system is in the interests of tax-payers and society at large.
+Our approach to managing our tax affairs is:

 To make transparent tax disclosures that meet all regulatory requirements and reflect best practice

 To comply with and follow the spirit of the law in the countries where we operate

 To engage constructively and openly with local and national tax authorities

 To pay our taxes in the jurisdictions where our revenue-generating activities take place and not to transfer profits or value to low tax jurisdictions or use tax havens.

 To use tax incentives and exemptions only where appropriate and to only engage in reasonable tax planning that is aligned with our commercial and economic activities.

 We take a low risk approach to tax planning and adopt a consistent standardised approach to intercompany transactions in line with OECD guidelines.
 This approach limits the likelihood of disputes with tax authorities and reduces the risk of unexpected tax liabilities.

 Tax risks can also arise from ongoing business activity.
 We operate a regular risk review process to identify if trading activity is giving rise to tax risk and how it can be remedied.

 When interpretation of law is uncertain, we seek to discuss the issue with HMRC (or other tax authority as appropriate) at the time or refer to it when tax returns are filed, depending on the significance of the matter.